dhyuan/ReactiveProcess/README.md

 This CSS project is an engineering challenge homework.

 ### I) Development Environment.
-The CSS project is implemented based on Java 14 / SpringBoot 2.2.7.RELEASE / Maven 3.6.3.
+The CSS project is implemented based on Java 11 / SpringBoot 2.2.7.RELEASE / Maven 3.6.3.
-To run it up, please make sure your environment fulfill/compatible above conditions.
+To run it up, please make sure your environment is fulfill/compatible with above conditions.

 ### II) How the system is designed.
 There are two modules in the project: Order and Kitchen.
-Each module' code is group as mo, service interface and service implementation.
+Each module has three packages 'model object', 'service interface' and 'service implementation'.

 ##### 1) Order module
  Order module provides two functions.

- 1) Parses the order json file and convert the file data as order objects.
+ 1) Parses the order json file and convert the file content into  order objects.

- order.file.name property is used to specify where's the json file.
+ order.file.name property is used to define where's the json file.

- 2) Provides order object to outside system throw Flux.
+ 2)  An interface is defined for other system that need receive orders.

-order.ingestion.rate perperty is used to controll the ingestion rate to other system.
-And beause of using Flux, the system acquire the ability of reactive.
+This order register/notify sub-system depends org.reactivestream and reactor.
+Because of using Flux, the system acquire the ability of reactive.
 Any system wants to receive the orders need to implements the interface IOrderObserver<Order>.

+order.ingestion.rate property is used to control the rate of sending  orders to other system.

 ##### 2) Kitchen module
 This module is the core of the system.
-It has the functions to
+It has the functions to :

-1) Receive orders
+1) Receive orders.

-    KitchenOrderObserver implements IOrderObserver.
+KitchenOrderObserver implements IOrderObserver to receive orders from json file.

-2) Put order on right shelf
+2) Put order on right shelf based on a kind of algorithm.

+StrategyOfPutOrderOnShelf implements the interface IShelfSelectStrategy to provide an algorithm which satisfy the requirement of this homework.

 3) Clear expired orders (orderValue<0).

+ExpiredOrderChecker implements IExpiredOrderCheckingService provides concrete method about how to clean the expired orders.

 4) Use courier to delivery the cooked order.
 In fact, the courier can be separated into another module.
-In order to simplify its implementation was added in this module.
-But the interface ICourierService and ICookedOrderProvider are defined to make sure it can be refactored easier.
+In order to simplify its implementation, it was added into the sub-package courier.
+But the interface ICourierService and ICookedOrderProvider are defined to make it can be refactored into separate module easily.

+StrategyOfRandomPickCookedOrder implements ICookedOrderPickStrategy to provide a concrete implementation of how to pick up a cooked order for courier to delivery.

 The class KitchenSystem glue all above services together.

+#### 3) About model objects
-On the other hand, the model object Kitchen works as an entity.
-The shelf belongs to Kitchen and CookedOrder can related a Shelf.
-The CookedOrder is used to model the received and processed order in the Kitchen module.
+The model object Kitchen works as an entity.
+A shelf belongs to a Kitchen.
+The CookedOrder is used to model the received and processed Order in the Kitchen system.
+It includes the original Order and other properties related with kitchen process.
+The CookedOrder relates with a Shelf after cooked.

 ### III) How to Build & Test & Run the code.
-unzip the css_dahui.zip to your preferred directory.
+unzip the css_dahui.zip in your preferred directory.

 ##### 1) Go to the project root dir.
 cd css